 Set in a dystopian world, the main character Jonas is special because he is the receiver.
-In his Idyllic community, he is the one that holds the secrets.
+In his Idyllic community, he is the one who holds the secrets.

-This Newberry Award-Winning classic is one of the most influential novels of our time and one of the best sci-fi books of all time.
+This Newberry Award-Winning classic book for kids is one of the most influential novels of our time and one of the best sci-fi books of all time.
 Interestingly, the Hunger Games has been added to many curriculums to look at dystopian worlds in addition to this sci-fi book.
-If you love classic sci-fi books, this pick is a must-read from the list of books like The Hunger Games.
+If you love classic sci-fi books, this pick is a must-read.

 Bradbury’s dystopian classic is one of the most well-known pieces of modern literature but I hadn’t read it!
 I don’t usually gravitate to books like this, but I had heard so many people speak about the relevancy of this novel today.

 It’s so true.
 This sci-fi book offers a grim look at our future if our society continues down the road of this technology obsession we seem to have.
 If you liked 1984 or The Circle, you will devour this book.

 This classic sci-fi book for tweens tells the story of Meg, a high school student, who must travel through space and time to rescue her father.

 Along with her younger brother and her friend, Meg learns about the tesseract- a wrinkle in time and space that she must travel through in order to save her father from Evil.
 I remember loving this science fiction book as a kid and didn’t feel the same when I read it as an adult.
 But, as classic sci-fi middle grade books go, this is a must read.